Energy Saving Rewards for Community or Government Buildings

 LEAD A CAMPAIGN

-- Use a referral code to raise money for your organization;
+• Use a referral code to raise money for your organization

-- Share promotional materials in e-blasts;
+• Share e-blasts and promotional materials***

 What’s the timeline?
-To maximize energy and cost savings, we aim to sign up as many customers as possible before April 30th, 2025.
+To maximize energy and cost savings, we aim to sign up as many customers as possible before April 30th.
 Businesses and individual households alike can benefit from using GridRewards at any time, those who sign up before the end of April can earn the most cash from participating in summertime demand response events.

 COMMUNITY ENGAGEMENT EXAMPLES